globaleyeproject/pbeukema.github.io/_pages/about.md

 social: true
 ---

 Hi!
 My name is Patrick Beukema.
 I am a 4th year neuroscience PhD student working in the [CoAx lab](http://www.psy.cmu.edu/~coaxlab/) at Carnegie Mellon University advised by [Dr. Timothy Verstynen](https://www.cmu.edu/dietrich/psychology/people/core-training-faculty/verstynen-timothy.html).
-Previously, I earned an M.S. in formal symbolic logic at Carnegie Mellon University, and a B.A. from McGill Unversity.
+Previously, I completed an M.S. in formal symbolic logic at Carnegie Mellon University.
+You could say that makes me a bit neurological.

 My research involves decoding neural activity during skilled movement, so that we might accelerate learning and understand how it is disrupted in disease.
 I am also very interested in the problem of reproducibility in biomedical research & neuroscience, and how we can improve the scientific process.
 My academic [cv](http://www.psy.cmu.edu/~coaxlab/resumes/beukema.pdf).